developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***Server Friendly Name*** is chosen, the licenses is assumed to have been activated by by communicating to a *Custom Server*.
 The additional Managed Configuration **Zebra Licensing Configuration - License Action Return All Licenses Server Type Friendly Name** MUST be specified to provide the *Friendly Name* that identifies the *Custom Server* through which the licenses were acquired and through which all such licenses should be returned.

-### Zebra Licensing Configuration - License Action Return All Licenses Server Type Friendly Name
+### License Action Return All Licenses Server Type Friendly Name

 This Managed Configuration allows an Administrator using an EMM to provide the *Friendly Name* that identifies the *Custom Server* through which a set of Zebra-issued licenses was activated on a Zebra Android device and therefore through which they should be returned, and should be specified only if the value ***Return All Licenses*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***Server Friendly Name*** was chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Return All Licenses Server Type**.

-### Zebra Licensing Configuration - License Action Refresh License AID Value
+### License Action Refresh License AID Value

 This Managed Configuration allows an Administrator using an EMM to provide the Activation Identifier (AID) the identifies a Zebra-issued license to be refreshed on a Zebra Android device and should be specified only if the value ***Refresh License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action**.

-### Zebra Licensing Configuration - License Action Delete Server Friendly Name
+### License Action Delete Server Friendly Name

 This Managed Configuration allows an Administrator using an EMM to provide the *Friendly Name* that identifies the *Custom Server* to be deleted, and should be specified only if the value ***Delete Server*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action**.